luhaas/pragma-brewery-vue/README.md

 ## Questions

-**Can a container carry more than one type of beer at a time?**
+**How many types of beer can a container carry?**
-Due to the specificities of each type of beer, it was decided to carry a single type per container.
+One type of beer at a time.

-**Is there a specific range desired for the temperature check?**
+**What is the temperature check interval**
-The check was implemented every 2 seconds.
+The temperature of the containers is checked every two seconds.

 ## Improvements for version 2.0 ##